-In the 2021 year under review, we further developed our

-sustainability strategy on the basis of these results and integrated it into our business strategy as one of four building blocks.
+In 2021, we further developed our sustainability strategy on the basis of these results and integrated it into our business strategy as one of four building blocks.
 The STO Management SE Executive Board was supported in this process by managers from all the departments concerned.